pombreda/pgreloaded/doc/tutorial/pygamers.rst

 ^^^^^^^^^^^^^
-Pygame2 uses a different approach of rendering and managing sprite objects via a component-based system and the :class:`pygame2.video.sprite.Sprite` class.
-A sprite module as for Pygame is not available yet.
+Pygame2 uses a different approach of rendering and managing sprite objects via a component-based system and the :class:`pygame2.video.Sprite` class.
+A sprite module as for Pygame is not available.

 pygame.Surface
 ^^^^^^^^^^^^^^